Hyperzsb/natalia-theme/README.md

 3. Modify the `baseUrl` field in the `_config.yaml` file.
    Typically, if you use GitHub Pages to deploy your site, the site will be deployed under a non-root route of the domain provided GitHub Pages or your custom domain.
    For example, assuming you are using the domain provided by GitHub Pages, `hyperzsb.github.io`, this site will be deployed under `hyperzsb.github.io/natalia-theme`.
    To avoid potential route issues, you should modify the `baseUrl` field with the value `/natalia-theme`.
+To learn more about this modification, please go through the [Troubleshooting](#troubleshooting) section.
 4. Go to the setting page of your repo, and enable the GitHub Pages service.
 For more details about how to enable the GitHub Pages, please refer to [its documentation](https://pages.github.com/).
 5. You can visit your site once the deployment has succeeded.